rojeda24/bombergame/README.md

 # DEMO
 Play it online!
-You don't need to download or install anything, just play it in your browser: https://play.unity.com/mg/other/webgl-builds-382036
+You don't need to download or install anything, just play it on your browser: https://play.unity.com/mg/other/webgl-builds-382036

 # Gameplay
-Click on the image below to see a short gameplay in youtube.
+Click on the image below to watch a short gameplay on Youtube.
 [![IMAGE ALT TEXT](https://github.com/rojeda24/bombergame/assets/6621062/b7f22e35-13e6-48dc-9b89-8a4e258e9c90)](https://youtu.be/Lky4cr8mrYI "Video Title")